Eddy-Koh/AppointmentSystemWithMySQL/README.md

 # Appointment Booking System
 This is a C# appointment booking system with features like user registration, role-based approval, appointment scheduling and password reset via email.
+The system contain 2 types of user - Approver and Requester, Each user has its own accessibility as described in Section `Features`.

 ---